 In January 2016, the FASB issued ASU No. 2016-01, "Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities" ("ASU 2016-01").
 The amendments in ASU 2016-01 address certain aspects of the recognition, measurement, presentation and disclosure of financial instruments.
 ASU 2016-01 is effective for annual and interim periods beginning after December 15, 2017.
 Except for the early application guidance outlined in ASU 2016-01, early adoption is not permitted.
-The adoption of ASU 2016-01 is not expected to have a material impact on the Company's financial position, but may impact the Company's disclosures.
+The adoption of ASU 2016-01 will not have a material impact on the Company's financial position or disclosures.